-Of all the Yucatan Mayan ruins, Chichen Itza may be the most famous, and also it’s one of the best sites.
-Being an enormous temple and structure complex, visiting Chichen Itza is a half-day activity.
+Of all the Yucatan Mayan ruins, Chichen Itza may be the most famous, and also it’s one of the best ruins near Cancun for its updated tourist experience.
+Being an enormous temple and structure complex, visiting Chichen Itza is a half-day activity actually on-site.
 It does get a TON of tourist traffic, but it is famous for a reason.

 Travel tip: If Chichen Itza is on your bucket list and you want as much time there as possible, consider staying in Valladolid or Merida overnight.
 Valladolid is very close and is itself a beautiful town with lots of great sights to see.
 Merida is much larger and is more of the picturesque Spanish colonial city, but it’s also more touristy, so you pick.

-Did you know there were so many Mayan ruins to explore on the Yucatan Peninsula?
+Did you know there were so many Mayan ruins near Cancun to explore on the Yucatan Peninsula?
 I know!
 Crazy and so cool!
 Exploring the ruins is a very unique experience if you’ve not traveled to Greece or Italy, so be sure to plan a visit to at least one of the sites, as these are the best around and ideal to add some history to your Cancun vacation.

 If you have any questions or suggestions, leave a comment below so others can hear your advice or inquiry.
 And you can always send us a note with your own Mayan ruins ideas too!